 The number of members of the Senate is subject to Clause (1) Article 45 of the Federal Constitution.
 The Senate comprises 70 members.
 The details are as below:

 The term of office of a Senator (member of the Senate) shall be three years (one term) and could be extended to two terms.
 The Senate shall not be affected by the dissolution of Parliament.

 The number of members of the House of Representatives is subject to Clause (1) Article 46 of the Federal Constitution which is 222 members that are elected through Election system.

-The President of the Senate is appointed based on Clause (1) Article 56 of the Federal Constitution and he must be appointed from amongst the members of the Senate itself.
+The President of the Senate is appointed based on Clause (1) Article 56 of the Federal Constitution and he must be appointed from among the members of the Senate itself.
 On the other hand, the Speaker of the House of Representatives is appointed based on Clause (1) (a) Article 57 of the Federal Constitution.
 The Speaker need not be a member of the House to be elected as the Speaker by the House.